COAPE Diploma in Animal Behaviour (DipCABT)

 A good command of the English language is essential.

-This is a demanding course comprising approximately 80 hours of videotaped lectures, assignments and 2 case studies, with 1 module of approximately 10 hours of lectures, being presented about every 5 months.
+This is a demanding course comprising approximately 80 hours of filmed lectures, 5 assignments and 2 case studies, with 1 module of approximately 10 hours of lectures, being presented about every 4 months.

-In addition, students are required to log 50 hours at both a shelter and training facility during the course, where legislation allows.
+In addition, students are required to log pro bono hours for both consulting and training.

 This course requires dedication as it is the highest qualification of its kind, it is ESSENTIAL that all the books are read, and that additional independent research is done to ensure good marks.